WORKING IN CANADA ON AN INTERNSHIP

 Finally, read the disclosure statement & complete the Electronic Signature by selecting “I agree”, filling in your name, answering the security question & clicking “Sign”.

-Your profile should now be submitted for an IEC Working Holiday visa.
-Submitting an IEC profile does not mean you have applied for a work permit.
-You need an invitation to start the actual work permit application.
-The IEC Canada Government web Site is incredibly ‘Glitchy’.
+The IRCC Canada Government web Site is incredibly ‘Glitchy’.
 It will throw you out and take you to the wrong page.
 Keep trying until you get to where you want to go.
 If the system is busy, this is when it’s at it’s worst, so perhaps come back later.
-We also recommend using Chrome or Firefox.
-Safari appears to have the most problems when dealing with the Canada Gov web site.
-Good Luck and don’t hesitate to get in touch if you’re having problems.
+Often UK/European mornings are a good time to log in when Canada is asleep.